Ocillacubes/Calli/README.md

 # Calli
-A garbage calender developed as practice for JunPogOS
+A garbage calendar developed as practice for JunPogOS

 ## Why should I use this over cal
 You really shouldn't